EmblemStudio/wake/README.md

 * **libs**: libraries of various languages for various purposes
 * **utils**: tools and utility programs
+* **services**: Opinionated backend services
 * **boilerplate**: Boilerplate projects and implementations
 * **patterns**: Like the gang of four book.
 These are our oppinions that can't be put into code.
+* **design-system**: It'll be good to have a base design system.
+Yeah this is a boilerplate, but it feels different enough to be upgraded here.

+Let's put global ops automation and it's documentation in the root folder.
+Probably defering to specific packages for implementations and dependencies.
+(Bazel?!?)

 # Documentation